sourtin/igem15-sw/README.md

 # Cambridge-JIC iGEM 2015 Software Repo

-TODO: HOW TO GET THE INTERNETS

 # Installation instructions
-The easiest way to install the pi software is to download our pre-prepared disk image at .... and image a microSD card with it following the instructions at ....
+The easiest way to install the pi software is to download our pre-prepared NOOBS zip from our wiki <http://2015.igem.org/Team:Cambridge-JIC> and image a microSD card by unzipping everything onto a blank FAT32-formatted microSD card.
+See <https://www.raspberrypi.org/help/noobs-setup/> for more info (but remember to use our NOOBS zip, not the default one!
+We have baked it with our code just for you!)

 Once this is done, you will need to insert the microSD card and supply power to the raspberry pi.
 Assuming you have a ralink wifi adapter plugged in, you should be able to connect to the wifi network OPENSCOPE with the password PASSWORD and access the microscope at <https://192.168.0.1:9000/>.